janis-commerce/sqs-consumer/README.md

 In case the `messageAttribute` is set, you can access the session in your `Consumer` as `this.session`.
 Otherwise, `this.session` will be `undefined`.

 Session details and customization details can be found in api-session README.

-### Large Payload Support

-When using this package with serverless, it's recommended to use `sls-helper-plugin-janis` version 10.2.0 or higher to handle messages that exceed the SQS payload limit.
-This version is required to ensure proper permissions are set up.

-To enable this functionality, the service that publishes messages to SQS/SNS must have the following dependencies:

-- `@janiscommerce/sqs-emitter` version 1.1.0 or higher
-- `@janiscommerce/sns` version 2.1.0 or higher

-These packages will automatically handle the storage and retrieval of large payloads through S3 when needed.